GeoscienceAustralia/dea-knowledge-hub/content/_templates/home-page-v1.rst

 .. rubric:: About Digital Earth Australia
    :class: rubric-2

-DEA is an analysis platform for satellite imagery and other Earth observations.
+Digital Earth Australia (DEA) is an analysis platform for satellite imagery and other Earth observations.
 It is a program of Geoscience Australia.
 To see case studies, learning modules, developer portal, and more, `visit the DEA website <https://www.dea.ga.gov.au/>`_.